bretth/woven/docs/tutorial.rst

 *Deploy early.
 Deploy often.*

-Lets deploy our helloadmin project
+Lets deploy.

 .. code-block:: bash

-    python manage.py deploy woven@example.com
+    manage.py deploy woven@example.com

 Deploy sets up a virtual environment on the server and deploys your sqlite3 database, django, and your project and all your dependencies into it.
 Everything is versioned right down to the web configuration files.
 The only thing that isn't versioned is your database and MEDIA_ROOT.
 If you get errors, from misconfiguration or package installs, you can just fix your issue and run it again until it completes and activates your environment.

 You'll also notice woven has created a pip ``requirements.txt`` file and a ``sitesettings`` folder with some settings files inside.
-These will inherit and override your local settings file.
+These will import and override your local settings file.

 Patch
 ------